Deirdre Cash

-Deirdre Cash (16 July 1924 – 11 March 1963) was an Australian novelist and torch singer, who wrote under the pseudonym Criena Rohan.
-Her first novel, The Delinquents, set in Brisbane, was described as a "back-street Tristan and Isolde".
+Deirdre Cash (16 July 1924 – 11 March 1963) was an Australian novelist, dancer and torch singer, who wrote under her Irish pseudonym Criena Rohan.
+Her first novel, The Delinquents, that was set in Brisbane, was published in London and described by the Daily Mail as a "back-street Tristan and Isolde".

 Background

-Deirdre Cash was born on 16 July 1924 in Melbourne into an Irish-Australian Catholic family.
+Deirdre Cash was born on 16 July 1924 in Albert Park, Victoria into an Irish-Australian Catholic family.
 Her father Leo Evaristus Cash, a salesman, had been active in the 1930s New Theatre movement in Melbourne, while her mother Valerie (née Walsh) was an operetta singer.
 Her parents separated when Valerie and her younger brother were still young.
 They were brought up by relatives in Calca, South Australia and then by unmarried aunts in Melbourne.

 Education and singing

 Deirdre boarded at the Convent of Mercy, Mornington, Victoria.
 After matriculating, Deirdre enrolled at what became the Melba Conservatorium of Music.
 On 4 February 1948, she married Michael Damian Blackall, a law student, but left her husband and young son to earn a living as a torch singer and teacher of ballroom dancing in Melbourne.
 She remarried in 1956, to a coastal seaman, Otto Ole Distler Olsen, with whom she lived at various ports.